 - Traffic Flow Monitoring: Most gateway or perimeter devices provide a mechanism for traffic flow analysis through the use of packet inspection and threat intelligence.
 This can be achieved on a device by building tiny monitoring applications that live in a secure memory space outside of a host operating system, but are accessible by the separation kernel.
 Traffic can be analyzed in this secure space for threats so action can be taken before it is allowed to pass into the operating system or out of the device.
 This essentially brings the ability to apply network security and policy management to the “thing”.

 - Malicious File Identification: Using the same model described above, it would be possible to analyze files outside of a user’s operating system by identifying threats before they have access to user memory and application space.
 Files could be assembled in a secure memory space for hashing and looked up in a cloud-based ecosystem for threat determination.
 In the case of unknown files, additional analysis could be performed locally to identify any threats before they have access to the user memory or application space.

-These are only two basic examples of what could be done through the use of cyber threat intelligence on a device.
+These are only two basic examples of what could be done through the use of threat intelligence on a device.
 As the Internet of Things continues to expand, there will undoubtedly be more and more approaches that bring existing network and perimeter security to the device.
 The next and final installment of this series will explore some of these ideas.